huawei-noah/SMARTS/docs/sim/agent.rst

 - `ActionSpaceType.Continuous`: continuous action space with throttle, brake, absolute steering angle.
 - `ActionSpaceType.ActuatorDynamic`: continuous action space with throttle, brake, steering rate.
 Steering rate means the amount of steering angle change *per second* (either positive or negative) to be applied to the current steering angle.
 - `ActionSpaceType.Lane`: discrete lane action space of strings including "keep_lane",  "slow_down", "change_lane_left", "change_lane_right".
 (WARNING: This is the case in the current version 0.3.2b, but a newer version will soon be released.
-In this newer version, the action space will no longer being strings, but will be a tuple of an integer for `lane_change` and a float for `target_speed`.)
+In this newer version, the action space will no longer consist of strings, but will be a tuple of an integer for `lane_change` and a float for `target_speed`.)

 For other observation options, see :ref:`observations` for details.